Mjz86/c_colon/README.md

 ---
  coroutines:

+- context-type in the signature:

+ has to have a promise-type declared inside it , the promise type is the callee facing context type ( because the callee always knows its coroutine status, it can always know if its the context type or the promise type as the context type , on each resume , the promise type is refreshed with new caller facing context types , but the promise within manages the callee.

 - cancelation grantees:
 any catch block who doesn't result in a throw in all code paths and is mayreturn will be ill-formed unless its unsafe(ignore-cancelation) specified.